csdms/bmi-r/README.md

 library(bmi)
 ```

-Check that the library is loaded by displaying its attributes:
+Check that the library is loaded by displaying the `Bmi` R6 class:

 ``` r
 Bmi